AresValley/Artemis-DB/static/130/description.md

-DUP-FEC-2 is a further development of the DUP-ARQ system and the system characteristics are very similar.
-Uses FEC instead of ARQ and runs at either 125 bd or 250 bd.
+DUP-ARQ-2 (also known as ARTRAC II) is a further development of the DUP-ARQ system and the system characteristics are very similar.
+DUP-ARQ-2 allows transmission of ITA-2 (Baudot) or ITA-5 (ASCII) characters depending on the application.